tuvalusoftware/DIDController/README.md

 1. Run server (server will run on port 9000)

     ```
-    npm run server
+    npm start
     ```

 <br />

 ## All The API

-You can view all the API by visiting the swagger UI after start the server.
+You can view all the API by visiting the swagger UI [here](http://localhost:9000/api-docs/#/) after start the server.

 Here is the link to Github Proxy API [http://localhost:9000/api-docs/](http://localhost:9000/api-docs/#/)